 The Adult Protective Services (APS) Program was established to investigate reports and provide intervention and protection to vulnerable adults who are victims of abuse, neglect, or exploitation.
 APS field investigators operate out of the offices of county prosecutors throughout the state.

 If the APS Unit has reason to believe that an individual is an endangered adult, the adult protective services unit shall investigate the complaint or cause the complaint to be investigated by law enforcement or other agency and make a determination as to whether the individual reported is an endangered adult.
 To be eligible for service under this program, an individual must be a resident of the state of Indiana, 18 years of age or older, physically or mentally incapacitated and reported as abused, neglected or exploited.
-Indiana is the only state in which the APS program is a criminal justice function.

 Abuse: Any touching (battery) of a person in a rude and insolent manner.

 Neglect: The intentional withholding of essential care or service.
 Abandonment of an individual is also considered neglect.

 Exploitation: The intentional misuse of a person's property, person or services for financial gain.